Lighting 101: Pre-Visualizing Your Light

 You are already used to walking around a looking at your scene from a few different points of view to choose your camera angle.
 (You should be, anyway.)

 You need to get in the habit of doing this with your light, too.
 A good time to do it is while you are setting up your lights.
+Simply view the subject from the position of your light.

-With a little practice, it is a very fast procedure.
+It is a very fast procedure.
 Especially if you are folding the process into that of setting up the lights.